smpdarnell/mul-tutorial-finder/README.md

 1. Have python 3 installed on your system.
 Check [here](https://www.python.org/downloads/) for downloads/instructions.
 I was using Python 3.6.7 during development.
 2. Clone the repo
 3. Create the virtual environment for the project
-	1. Enter the directory the repo cloned into
-	2. Open the repo's directory in a command prompt/console
+	1. Open the repo's directory in a command prompt/console
-	3. Create and activate the vitual environment
+	2. Create and activate the vitual environment

 		Linux:
 		```